kstoneriv3/kstoneriv3.github.io/_pages/projects.md

       <a href="https://github.com/kstoneriv3/autonomous-learning-library-with-rrpg">code</a>)
     </summary>
     <p style="margin-left: 3%;">
-      This project involved theoretical analysis and implementation of low-rank Gaussian processes, where I gained a good understanding and intuition on matrix decompositions such as SVD and Cholesky decomposition, projection operator, and the kernel method.
+      I conducted theoretical analysis and implementation of low-rank Gaussian processes, from which I gained a good understanding and intuition on matrix decompositions such as SVD and Cholesky decomposition, projection operator, and the kernel method.
       This knowledge turned out to be quite useful in <a href="https://arxiv.org/abs/2302.13348">my recent publication</a>.
     </p>
   </details>